Gustarh/DWBCCB-SQL-PROJECT-TEAM-E-/Starting_with_Question.md

 GROUP BY property_type
 ORDER BY average_price DESC
 LIMIT 10;
--- Correlation between Review Scores and Pricing SELECT
+-- Correlation between Review Scores and Pricing:
+SELECT
 	AVG(review_score_rating) AS average_review_scores_rating,
 	AVG(CAST(REPLACE(REPLACE(price, '$', ''), ',', '') AS NUMERIC)) AS average_price
 FROM listings
-WHERE review_score_rating IS NOT NULL

 Answer: The Entire Villa also has the highest average price at $9870.62.
 The correlation between review scores ratings and pricing on the average is 4.78 Vs $2728.76 (to @ d.p)